aradhya-10/aradhya-10/README.md

 - 🌱 I’m currently learning **Web Development**

-- 💬 Ask me about **DSA, Competitive Programming, Web Dev and Technological Trends**
+- 💬 Ask me about **Competitive Programming, Web Dev and Technological Trends**

 - 📫 You can reach me at **202051034@iiitvadodara.ac.in**